Sensi1707/LUMA/README.md

-# LumaX - Astro Image Processor
+# LumaX - Light Unification and Manipulation Application

 LumaX is a C++ and Qt-based application for astrophotography image processing, inspired by PixInsight.
 It's designed as a learning project to explore core concepts of astronomical image calibration, registration, and integration.